wlswotmd/gef/README.md

     * This is useful when you just want to run to `main` under using qemu-user or pin, or debugging no-symbol ELF.
 * `distance`: calculates the offset from its base address.
 * `context-extra`: manages user specified command to execute when each step.
-* `break-only-if-taken`/`break-only-if-not-taken`: Sets a breakpoint which breaks only branch is taken (or not taken).
+* `break-only-if-taken`/`break-only-if-not-taken`: sets a breakpoint which breaks only branch is taken (or not taken).
 * `proc-dump`: dumps each file under `/proc/PID`.

 ### Other